IvoCostaCunha/portfolio/README.md

 ## Installation

-I would suggest to do the installation via Docker, I think it is the easiest way since the installation is multi-platform and not subjected to platform specific problems.
+I would suggest to do the installation via Docker, I think it is the easiest way since the installation isn't platform dependent.
 However, the installation can also be done by NPM and the app run by Node.

 ### With Node
 ```sh